-Current research in the facility covers a broad range of topics including atmospheric chemistry, marine biogeochemistry, soil science, and biology.
+Current research in the facility covers a broad range of topics including environmental metabolomics, atmospheric chemistry, marine biogeochemistry, soil science, and biology.
 The summaries below highlight several of the research and types of methods enabled by the instruments and staff of the WHOI FT-MS facility.

 Dissolved Organic Matter

 Molecular characterization of dissolved organic matter associated with the Greenland ice sheet (Bhatia, M. P., S. B. Das, K. Longnecker, Matthew A. Charette, E. B. Kujawinski.
 2010.
 Geochimica et Cosmochimica Acta, 74: 3768-3784)